What is IBC Bunding - Containit Solutions

 As mentioned earlier, bunding IBCs is a requirement under Australian regulations.
 Failure to comply with these regulations can result in fines and penalties, as well as reputational damage.

-By bunding IBCs in accordance with Australian regulations, you can minimize the risk of regulatory non-compliance, protecting your business from potential fines and penalties.
+By bunding IBCs in accordance with Australian regulations, you can minimise fines and penalties linked to non-compliance with chemical bunding requirements.

 Improves Overall Efficiency